Residence Don

 • Administrative:

-• Perform other administrative duties as assigned to support Residence Life throughout the duration of the contract.
+• Perform other administrative duties, as assigned, to support Residence Life throughout the duration of the contract.

 Qualifications, Skills & Experience: